 The scoring for Initial Contamination depends upon the highest soil PCB concentration observed prior to remediation for sites where data exist, and a qualitative assessment of PCB release potential for sites without data (i.e., Sanborn sites).
-A site with a peak concentration greater than 10,000 ug/kg receives a +6 score, a site with a peak concentration between 1000 and 10,000 ug/kg receives a +3 score, and a site with a peak concentration less than 1000 ug/kg receives a score of -3.
-For a site without data, one falling in the Table 1 category of High Potential receives a +6 score, a site falling in the Table 1 category of Medium Potential receives a +3 score, and a site falling in the category of Lower Potential receives a score of zero.
+For sites where observed PCB concentration data are available, Aa site with a peak concentration greater than 10,000 ug/kg receives a +6 score, a site with a peak concentration between 1000 and 10,000 ug/kg receives a +3 score, and a site with a peak concentration less than 1000 ug/kg receives a score of -3.
+For a sites without observed PCB concentration data (e.g., Sanborn sites), ones falling in the Table 1 category of High Potential receives a +6 score, a site falling in the Table 1 category of Medium Potential receives a +3 score, and a site falling in the category of Lower Potential receives a score of zero.